sijms/go-ora/README.md

       always ensure that you get latest release
     - See examples for more help
 ```
+### version 2.6.9: Re-Code Failover
+* now failover start when receive the following error:
+  * io.EOF
+  * syscall.EPIPE
+* failover added for the following
+  * Query
+  * Fetch
+  * Exec
+  * Ping
+  * Commit
+  * Rollback
+  * RefCursor Query
+* Failover will try to reconnect before returning error in case of query failover will restart query again
 ### version 2.6.8: Fix return long data type with lob prefetch option:
 * now you can return up to 0x3FFFFFFF of data from long coumn type
 * examples/long insert 0x3FFF bytes of data into long column and query it again